nbonfils/JSD-website/_posts/2023-06-28-curbcut-launch.md

 last_modified_at: ""
 tags:
   - talk
-excerpt: 'We are excited to share the first look at Curbcut Toronto through a short workshop showcasing its map-based spatial and analytical features.'
+excerpt: "We are excited to share the first look at Curbcut Toronto through a short workshop showcasing its map-based spatial and analytical features."
 ---

 An overview, introduction and demo of [Curbcut Toronto](https://toronto.curbcut.ca/), recorded at the DCI launch event in June 2023.